 The purpose of the single namespace is to provide universal data access across all Guardant computational locations.
 This includes all on-premise data processing capabilities, remotely hosted capabilities, and cloud-hosted services.

 This document is intended to spell out the requirements for the single namespace from the Guardant Health use cases.
 This will provide the necessary use case requirements for the design and implementation of the single namespace.

+Genentech / Roche

+TODO

 Audience